In this post, you will learn 31 tricks and tips for coping with a toddler and newborn.

 Take Care of Your Toddler Before Your Newborn Needs You

 It is SUPER TIME CONSUMING to meet the needs of a newborn and toddler.
 It’s also very temporary.
 Just keep telling yourself that!
 Their needs will not be this all-consuming forever.
-(Just think: they might wipe their own butts someday……….)
+(Just think: they might even wipe their own butts someday……….)

 My suggestion is to take care of your toddler’s basic needs before your newborn needs you.